Ex-Halcyon hedge fund manager turns activist

 An EnerCare representative could not immediately be reached for comment.

-Octavian also called for a special shareholders' meeting at Balda, accusing its top shareholder Michael Chiang of conflict of interest given his 25 percent stake in TPK Holding Co Ltd (3673.TW), a maker of touch screens for iPhones and iPads in which Balda holds a 16.1 percent stake that Hurowitz says should have been sold; he argued that delays have cost Balda shareholders 350 million euros (296 million pounds).
+Octavian also called for a special shareholders' meeting at Balda, accusing its top shareholder Michael Chiang of conflict of interest given his 25 percent stake in TPK Holding Co Ltd (3673.TW), a maker of touch screens for iPhones and iPads in which Balda holds a 16.1 percent stake that Hurowitz says should have been sold; he argued that delays have cost Balda shareholders 350 million euros.

 "Upon receipt of the original of the request to call (an extraordinary general meeting), the management board of Balda AG will assess whether the request is to be accepted," Balda's management responded in a statement.